Agent Creator

 5. Validate

-Checks name format ([a-z0-9-]+), description keyword density, tool minimality (least privilege), no duplicated CLAUDE.md rules in body, unique name in scope.
+Checks name format ([a-z0-9-]+), description keyword density, tool minimality (least privilege), no duplicated CLAUDE.md rules in body, unique name in scope, the Return Contract block present, and Scope Fit present exactly when the agent writes code.

 6. Optimize